morpheusthewhite/nordpy/README.md

 # NordPy
-A python application with gui to connect automatically to the recommended NordVPN server (as of NordVPN site) of a certain type, in a certain country or to the specific chosen server.
+A python application with gui to connect automatically to the recommended NordVPN server (as of NordVPN site) of a certain type, in a certain country or to the specific chosen server or to choose manually the preferred server (stats for each server are shown in the relative window).

 All server types on NordVPN site are available to be selected in the window.